DMCroww/CustomYoutube/README.md

 ## Usage:

 1) Open the [custom player](https://ytb.dmcroww.tech) in your browser

-2) Go to [Youtube](https://youtube.com) and **copy a video link** Right click on video > *Copy link adress*, or click the three dots > *Share* > *Copy link*.
+2) Go to [Youtube](https://youtube.com) and **copy a video link**

+   Right click on video > *Copy link adress*, or click the three dots > *Share* > *Copy link*.
    - **Automated mode**:

 	  Local script will recognize the link, and send it through WebSocket to the player.
       - If sounds are enabled in settings, you should hear a *ding* sound after copying the link.
       - You can keep adding more videos.
 They'll be put in a queue.
       - Duplicate videos won't be added.
    - **Manual mode**:
       On the Player page, paste your link in the input field at the top of the queue list (left side of screen).

 3) Video should be added

    If the link was valid, there should be a new entry in the queue list.
-   - If the queue list was empty, the player will play the video right away.
+   - If the queue list was empty and **autoplay** is enabled, the player will play the video right away.

 4) Enjoy YouTube without being blocked or slowed down for using AdBlock.

 5) *optional* Enable 3rd party cookies

    For enhanced features like history and playback resuming, enable 3rd party cookies if you have them disabled.